xta0/xta0.me/_posts/2024-11-24-GenAI-LLM-Fine-Tune.md

 categories: ["GenAI", "Transformer", "LLM"]
 ---

-## Limitations of in-context learning

-- May not work for smaller models
-- Examples take up space in the context window

-## LLM fine-tuning at a high level
+## LLM Fine-Tuning at a high level

 In contrast to pre-training, where you train the LLM using vast amounts of unstructured textual data via self-supervised learning, <mark>fine-tuning is a supervised learning process where you use a data set of labeled examples to update the weights of the LLM</mark>.
 The labeled examples are <mark>prompt completion pairs</mark>, the fine-tuning process extends the training of the model to improve its ability to generate good completions for a specific task.